-Risks of default in repurchase agreements
+Risks of default in repurchase agreement transactions

-If the Company sells securities under a repurchase agreement for the account of the fund, it must provide sufficient collateral to protect against the default of the counterparty.
-In the event of a default of the counterparty during the term of the repurchase agreement, the Company has a right of use with respect to the collateral provided.
+If the Company sells securities under a repurchase agreement for the account of the fund, it must provide sufficient collateral to protect against the default of the contracting party.
+In the event of a default of the contracting party during the term of the repurchase agreement transaction, the Company has a right of use with respect to the collateral provided.
 A risk of loss to the fund can ensue from the fact that the collateral provided is no longer sufficient to cover the Company's retransfer claim in full because the prices of the securities sold have risen.